With so many choices out there, it can get overwhelming when looking for a great NCLEX tutor!

 - If you find a tutor on a big tutoring company website, try to find them on their personal business website instead.
 It will give you a better idea on how professional they are.
 Just search their name and “nclex tutor”.
 If they don’t have a website or linked in profile, I would be cautious before using them.

 - The tutor actually tutors nursing subjects.
 They should only tutor nursing subjects, not topics like chemistry or the MCAT.
+This is a real common problem that people who have no idea what a nurse does and then they think tutoring for it will be easy – don’t waste your money!

 - The tutor has legitimate testimonials.
 If they have social media testimonials, you can contact that person to see how their experience was.